andrelandgraf/andrelandgraf/contents/articles/2024-11-30_syntax-highlighting-with-markdoc.md

 ## Conclusion

-In this blog post, we set up Shiki for syntax highlighting with Markdoc in a Remix application.
-We created a custom `CodeBlock` component to render code blocks with syntax highlighting.
-We used Shiki's synchronous API and Markdoc's custom transforms to generate the syntax-highlighted HTML content server-side.
-Finally, we mapped the custom `CodeBlock` component to the `fence` node in Markdoc to render Markdown content with syntax highlighting.
+In this blog post, we set up Shiki for syntax highlighting with Markdoc in Remix.
+We created a custom `CodeBlock` component to render code with syntax highlighting and used Shiki's synchronous API and Markdoc's custom transforms to generate the syntax-highlighted HTML content server-side.
+Finally, we mapped the custom `CodeBlock` component to the `fence` node in Markdoc to render the Markdown content in React.

 Happy coding!